sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 signaling that the fun they want to have is playing a different game.

+### Choose a Name

+When players have finished picking cards, ask them what their character is called.
+Have them write the name on the top of their character sheet so that the name faces you.
+Using a felt-tipped marker is recommended.

+### Choose Int / Str / Dex

+`TODO: illustration`

+Tell the players to choose how to distribute 6 points among the attributes.
+No attribute may have a rank of zero.
+They must all be at least Anchors.

+Looking at which attributes get applied to their chosen move cards will help the players decide how to distribute these 6 points.

 ### Home / Comfort

 Before the game begins, ask *every* player where their character feels most